 Yessssss, apparently we look like locals!

 Here are five tips for how to blend in with the locals in Copenhagen:

 - Hang out with the bro’s.
 Nørrebro, Vesterbro and Østerbro that is.
 Nørrebro for the multicultural influences and flavors, Vesterbro for the hipster vibes and the craft beers, and Østerbro for the family friendly calm.
 Pick a bro and spend the day.

 - Go biking.
 Considering that the city is very flat, and bike lanes are everywhere, it’s also a very easy and scenic way to get around when the weather is nice.
-You will find bike rental shops in every part of town, we can recommend Baisikeli on Vesterbro and xxxx.
+You will find bike rental shops in every part of town, we can recommend Baisikeli on Vesterbro.
 Don’t forget your helmet and please follow the traffic rules religiously – as the Danes do.
 If you are on foot – make sure to NEVER wander into a bike lane or to cross one without looking both ways first!

 - Eat smørrebrød for lunch.
 Danes will put pretty much anything on top of dark rye bread, and it will both taste and look amazing.
 You can’t leave Copenhagen without having tried this danish delicacy.
 There are a countless number of restaurants which are specialized on smørrebrød, but for a quick (and inexpensive) fix we recommend Hallernes Smørrebrød at the Tivoli food hall, and for a more exclusive experience you could visit Aamands 1921.

 - Have dinner with them!
 In their homes!
 Through the project Meet the Danes you can actually find a host in Copenhagen who will invite you to dinner in their home.
 Register at the website to receive more information on how to go about things.